Srijith1912/JS-Practice/README.md

 # JS-Practice
-A repository to track my JavaScript learning journey.
+This repository contains my JavaScript learning journey, where I explore various concepts and build small projects to reinforce my skills.
+Below are the tasks and projects completed, organized by date.

 ## Progress Log